yoderme/tomcat60/BRANCH-README.txt

     instance.
 [Started]

- 2. Tomcat 6 has no support for starting the server with port number 0 (auto-selecting a free port number).
+ 2. Tomcat 6 has no support for starting the server with port number 0      [Not Started] (auto-selecting a free port number).

     Current workaround in TomcatBaseTest.setUp() is to use a counter and a hardcoded port number of 8080 + counter.
 See "portIncrement" field in TomcatBaseTest class.

     I expect to backport support for port number 0 from Tomcat 7.

-[Not Started]
+    In Tomcat 7 this is implemented by r1207695 (2011-11-28, BZ 52028), +r1208115, +r1208148.

  3. Tomcat 6 has class org.apache.catalina.ServerFactory that contains a
     singleton reference to a Server instance.
 This field has to be cleared